-Previously, completion accounts were the most commonly used pricing mechanism in Ireland however, locked box mechanisms have been used on the majority of PE exits in recent years.
-The locked box mechanism provides greater certainty as to the purchase price at signing, greater control over financial information, fixing the date of economic transfer of the target before completion and prompt distribution of sale proceeds to sellers after completion.
+Locked-box consideration structures remain the preferred option for PE sellers in the Irish market.
+The locked box mechanism provides greater certainty as to the purchase price at signing, greater control over financial information, fixing the date of economic transfer of the target before completion and allows for prompt distribution of sale proceeds to sellers after completion.
 Despite the growing popularity of locked box mechanisms, given the number of deals involving international (and in particular US) buyers, where no financial sponsor is involved, completion accounts continues to be the most commonly used pricing mechanism, albeit only marginally.